jyhi/iota-migration-cli/README.md

 The full specification of `RUST_LOG` can be found [here](https://docs.rs/env_logger/latest/env_logger/#enabling-logging).

-Logs are output to `stderr`, while critical information (e.g. the generated Chrysalis account seed mnemonics, the migration summary) are printed to `stdout`.
+Logs are output to `stderr`, while critical information (e.g. the generated Chrysalis account seed mnemonic, the migration summary) are printed to `stdout`.
 It's therefore critical to ensure that **the terminal has sufficient rollback buffer**; otherwise they'll be lost.
 One solution is to redirect `stdout`:

 ```sh
 ./iota-migration-cli --seeds seeds.txt --addresses addresses.txt > /tmp/summary.txt